 Alcohol and Other Drug Problems

 Many people make assumptions about alcohol and other drug problems.
 The truth is that alcohol and other drug problems can vary in onset, duration and resolution.
-More serious forms of alcohol and other drug problems are known as addiction.
-Addiction 1) is a disease with characteristic signs and symptoms, 2) is similar to other chronic conditions (i.e. unlikely to be resolved following a single brief treatment episode without more enduring changes), and 3) follows a progressive course that, if left untreated, will only get worse.
+More serious forms of alcohol and other drug problems are known as Substance Use Disorder (“SUD”).
+SUD 1) is a disease with characteristic signs and symptoms, 2) is similar to other chronic conditions (i.e. unlikely to be resolved following a single brief treatment episode without more enduring changes), and 3) follows a progressive course that, if left untreated, will only get worse.

-Addiction is a disease that involves the brain.
-Differences in brain function can create a vulnerability for addiction, and addiction creates changes in the brain that result in problems with:
+SUD is a disease that involves the brain.
+Differences in brain function can create a vulnerability for SUD, and SUD creates changes in the brain that result in problems with:

 - Decision making